-- Review evidence and establish root causes of any issues - eg is under-performance due to poor line management - to ensure learning is the right intervention.
+- Review evidence and establish the root causes of any issues - eg is under-performance due to poor line management - to ensure learning is the right intervention.

-- Develop a learning strategy aligned to business strategy, which sets priorities and makes the business case for investment in learning.
+- Develop a learning strategy aligned to your business strategy, which sets priorities and makes the business case for investment in learning.

 - Do NOT just buy a course.
 Consider how people are going to acquire and practise new skills; what line manager support they will need and who will hold them to account for change.

 - Consider a range of learning delivery methods including access to learner-directed resources, as well as high quality experiential workshops, coaching and work-based learning.

 - Work in partnership with providers who are familiar with the compliance requirements, to ensure that any learning intervention results in evidence of competence as well as a coherent plan to embed new ways of working.